Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/see-record-input-event-flow.md

+---
+uid: input-system-see-record-flow
+---

-# See and Record input event flow
+# See and record input event flow

 To record events flowing through the system, use this code: